waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **POKéDEX:** A high-tech encyclopedia from PROF. OAK to record POKéMON data.

 # Strategic Lessons
-- **Tool Trust & Map Layout:** If `find_path` returns "No path found," trust it.
-It likely indicates a fundamental division in the map layout (like a wall), not just a simple obstacle.
-Use this information to re-evaluate the entire area's structure instead of repeating failed pathing attempts.
+- **Tool Trust & Map Layout:** If `find_path` returns "No path found," I must immediately trust it.
+This is a definitive indicator of a fundamental division in the map layout (e.g., a wall).
+I must use this information to completely re-evaluate my understanding of the area's structure, rather than assuming the tool is buggy or that a path exists.
 - **Tool Maintenance:** If a tool produces an incorrect outcome, I must not assume the problem is external.
 I must first verify the tool's own logic and output.
 Deferring tool maintenance is a critical failure.
 - **Automation:** I must trust and consistently use my own tools (like `select_battle_option`) to improve efficiency and reduce errors.
 - **Item Interaction:** Items on the ground (POKE_BALLs) must be interacted with from an adjacent tile, not by standing on them.